FINAL-PROJECT-TEAM-10/Job-Match/README.md

 [To be updated]

-## 🔧 Functionality in Detail 🔧
+## 🔧 Functionality Checklist 🔧
 Here we have listed the RESTful API requirements of the Job Match task and marked what we have completed.

 ### Important Note
-For readability we have changed the name of Company Ads to CVs/Mini-CVs because semantically this reflects the purpose of the so-called "Company Ads" better.
+For readability, we have changed the name of Company Ads to CVs/Mini-CVs because semantically this reflects the purpose of the so-called "Company Ads" better.
 A "Company Ad" can be misinterpreted as an ad for a company, when in fact it is what job seekers (aka professionals) post to attract the attention of companies.